sergeiudris/dgraph-2019-12-01/doc/mircoservice-system.md

 * versioning: all versions docs should be always available
 * but docs comes after the system starts solving problems and answering questions
 * system value outwheighs growth issues

+# idea driven

+* features should come from systemic-design approach, not from users (only suggestions, engineers choose/decide)